No More Three Cueing! What's Next?

 - Looking for little words inside big words

-In fact, the difference between teaching children using three cueing and evidence-based practice involves moving ‘sounding out’ from the last strategy to the first.
+In fact, the difference between teaching children using three cueing and evidence-based practice involves moving ‘sounding out’ from the last strategy to the only one.

 Moving to ‘sounding out’ as the primary strategy relies on two things in order for children to be successful decoders: